Department of Communities and Justice: Structure

 These are supported by a Strategy, Policy and Commissioning and a Corporate Services division.

 Each division is led by a deputy secretary (the deputy secretary for Corrections is known as the Commissioner of Corrective Services).
-The deputy secretaries report to secretary, currently vacant, yet filed on an acting basis by Catherine D’Elia.
+The deputy secretaries report to the secretary, which is currently vacant and filled on an acting basis by Catherine D’Elia.

 Ministers

 The following ministers are responsible for the administration of the department and its agencies: